referencecenter/cim/README.md

 ## Summary

 The tools in this repository help filter through search results to identify those more likely to contain references to the AAMC Careers in Medicine® program (CiM).

+## Other Uses

-They could be adapted for other projects where case-sensitive searching is useful.
+These programs could be adapted for other projects where case-sensitive searching is useful by changing the regular expressions.
+For guidance on using regular expressions in Python, I recommend [\"Pattern Matching with Regular Expressions\"](https://automatetheboringstuff.com/2e/chapter7/ 'Automate the Boring Stuff with Python') from Al Sweigart's [_Automate the Boring Stuff with Python_](https://automatetheboringstuff.com/ 'Automate the Boring Stuff with Python').

 ## Background